borgesenioc/ethical-linkedin-profile-extractor/README.md

 ### File Structure

-The project is structured to keep client-side assets and server code separate for clarity and maintainability:
+The project is structured to keep client-side assets and server code separate for clarity and maintainability: ethical-linkedin-profile-extractor/

-ethical-linkedin-profile-extractor/
 ├── public/
 │ ├── index.html # Main HTML file
+│ ├── favicon.ico # Favicon for the site
 │ ├── css/
 │ │ ├── pages/
 │ │ │ └── index.css # Page-specific styles